Crankset

 • Limited sensitivity

-Mid-range pedals
+Mid-range cranksets

-• Partial metal construction
+• Partial steel construction

-• Possible settings (tilt, resistance)
+• Adjustable settings (inclination, resistance)

-• Better accuracy thanks to advanced sensors
+• Greater precision thanks to advanced sensors

-High-end pedals
+High-end cranksets

 • High-quality all-metal construction

-• Abundance of adjustment options
+• Abundance of setting options

 • Hall sensors and other advanced technologies for extreme precision

-Selection criteria for a sim racing pedal set
+Criteria for choosing a sim racing crankset

 Materials and construction